KRechowicz/TrustUp/Root Development/README.md

 ### Deployment

-First deployment of the TrustUp Application was on April 16, 2021 to Apples TestFlight program.
+First deployment of the CCI Application was on April 16, 2021 to Apples TestFlight program.

 This deployment will last 90 days on TestFlight and then need to be rebuilt and redeployed to use again.